mongodb/docs/source/reference/mongos.rst

    This option updates the meta data format used by the :term:`configdb`.

-.. option:: --chunksize <value>
+.. option:: --chunkSize <value>

-   The value of the :option:`--chunksize`` determines the size of each :term:`chunk` of data distributed around the :term:`shard cluster`.
-The default value is 64 megabytes, which is accepted as the ideal size for chunks for most deployments: larger chunk size can lead to uneven data distribution, smaller chunk size often leads to inefficient movement of chunks between nodes.
+   The value of the :option:`--chunkSize` determines the size of each :term:`chunk` of data distributed around the :term:`shard cluster`.
+The default value is 64 megabytes, which is the ideal size for chunks in most deployments: larger chunk size can lead to uneven data distribution, smaller chunk size often leads to inefficient movement of chunks between nodes.
 However, in some circumstances it may be neccessary to set a different chunk